jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 <aside class="right">You’ve likely used this before.</aside>

-Front Porch is a hotspot ISP and advertising platform whose main product at the time was a router for hotels that showed ads when visitors joined the wifi network.
+Front Porch is a hotspot ISP and advertising platform whose main product at the time was a router for hotels that showed ads when visitors joined their wifi network.
 The growth of 3G necessitated a new strategy.
-My role was to foster new ideas and turn them into prototypes, bypassing the typically slow engineering timelines and red tape.
+My role was to foster ideas and turn them into prototypes, bypassing the typically slow engineering timelines and red tape.

 ### UX Designer + Full–Stack Developer @ eKwipper ~ 2009–2011